programminghoch10/ProjectTetris/README.md

 **Following errors and problems were encountered during development.
 The ui team worked on solutions to resolve those issues.
 The most memorable ones are listed below:**
 * To coordinate every move of a stone, every individual case for every individual stone would have to be coded.
 This proves to be way too much.
   * **solution:** working object-oriented every stone position can be calculated.
-We only need to worry about further movements.
+Work has to be focused only on further movements.
-* While trying to add a predetermined list of blocks to drop, the game over screen is bypassed.
+* While trying to add a predetermined list of stones to drop, the game over screen is bypassed.
-  * **solution:** instead of saving the next block to generate, save the type of the next block.
+  * **solution:** instead of saving the next stone to generate, save the type of the next stone.
 * Both pause menu and game over screen should include a grayscale when active.
 The grayscale however didnt apply.
   * **solution:** write a new if-query that checks if pause or gameover = true.
 * The window adjusts itself without following any predetermined values, resulting in the window stretching out in all directions.